Updated: Aug 30

 Soon after, Susan was pacing the living room, wondering why her own mother would use that tone voice.

-She suddenly stopped, as she thought, “My mother wanted me to feel badly about what I had done; but why?”
+She suddenly stopped, as she thought, “Mom wanted me to feel badly about what I had done; but why?”

 And then she knew: “If Mom could make me feel badly enough, then I would not do it again.”

 Susan's laugh was bitter, as she thought, “That voice only did half of the job.
 I certainly felt awful, but it did not stop me from making mistakes.
-It did, however, make me angry.”
+And it made me angry.”

 At breakfast the next morning, Susan again talked with Keri about mistakes not being wrong.

-Later, while making the bed, she suddenly sat down: “I have been using that voice on my husband!”
+Later, while making the bed, she suddenly realized: “I have been using that voice on my husband!”